mcorah/Proposal-SonyRAP26-Markerless/notes-outline.md

 A similar capture pipeline as Michael Black uses?
 What is current and future?

+High fidelity reconstruction will require high resolution data covering relevant parts of a scene

 Should I ask for markerless equipment?
 Use survey equipment for validation?

 Experiments via simulation? (should incorporate into Nvidia proposal)